CollinHeist/TitleCardMaker/docs/user_guide/settings.md

 Server, bypassing any "local media" matching.

 ### Source Directory

-The root folder for all source images downloaded and used by TitleCardMaker.
+The root folder for all Source Images downloaded and used by TitleCardMaker.
-Within this directory, each Series added to TitleCardMaker will have a subfolder created for it, under which source images (and logos) will be added.
+Within this directory, each Series added to TitleCardMaker will have a subfolder created for it, under which Source Images (and logos) will be added.

 ??? question "What's a Source Image?"

-    A source image is the (typically) textless input images which text or effects are added on top of (by TCM) to create a Title Card.
+    A Source Images is the (typically) textless input images which text or effects are added on top of (by TCM) to create a Title Card.

 ??? example